semmons98/semmons98.github.io/README.md

 *GLG 404: Fundamentals of Planetary Geology*
 *GLG 418/598: Geophysics*
 *PHY 311: Classical Physics II/E&M I* (class name changed at the start of the semester)
-*SES 421: Foundations of Planetary Science*
+*SES 421: Foundations of Planetary Science* (accelerated class - finishes at semester midpoint)

 and I am a TA for 2 sections of:
 *AST 111: Introduction to Solar Systems Astronomy, Lab*